Graduate School Handbook Part 11 - The progression examination

 - Please note, no additional time will be added to your overall degree registration period or any subsequent progress review deadlines at stages 2 or 3 in the event of resubmission, these will remain as previously advised in your terms and conditions.
 It is in your best interests to meet with your DoS and get going on the additional work as soon as possible.

-- If you have any concerns about this outcome please come and see staff in the Graduate School Office 3E37 who can provide further guidance about the process you must follow.
+- If you have any concerns about this outcome, please contact the Graduate School who can provide further guidance about the process you must follow.

 My outcome letter from the FRDC says that I have passed my progression exam but now I have to put together an action plan – why?